 The City was a lessee for the acquisition and use of vehicles and related equipment.
-The original term of the lease was 5 years with a remaining term of 3 years.
-The difference between the capital assets recognized in the prior year related to a capital lease and the related right-to-use asset measured at the implementation of the lease liability was immaterial.
-The City elected to reclassify capital asset balances versus restating for the implementation of the new lease standard.
-An initial lease and right-to-use asset are recorded for fiscal year 2022.
-As of September 30, 2022, the value of the lease liability was \$110,429.
-The City made principal and interest payments on the lease through the fiscal year 2025.
-The interest rate on the lease is 3.27%.
+As of September 30, 2023, the value of the lease liability was \$171,300.
+The City made principal and interest payments on the lease in fiscal year 2023 for \$45,204.
+The City will continue to make principal and interest payments on the leases through the fiscal year 2028.
+The interest rate on the vehicles being leased is 3.27%.
 The vehicles are amortized based on the useful life of the assets as the City expects to exercise the purchase option at the end of the lease term.
-The value of the right-to-use assets for vehicles for fiscal year 2022 was \$143,816 and had accumulated amortization of \$28,763.
+The value of the right-to-use assets for vehicles for fiscal year 2023 was \$245,821 and had accumulated amortization of \$63,107.

-The future principal and interest lease payments as of September 30, 2022 were as follows:
+The future principal and interest lease payments as of September 30, 2023 were as follows: